infinera/terraform-xr-network/README.md

 There are two way to run the Set up FT Scripts: [Use Git Repo](https://github.com/infinera/terraform-xr-network-setup/tree/main/use-git-Repo) or [Use Terraform Registry](https://github.com/infinera/terraform-xr-network-setup/tree/main/use-terraform-registry).
 Presently only 'Use Git Repo" is supported.

 # How to Run
-To create a network the follow steps are required
+To create a L1 or L2 XR Network, please follow these steps below:

 1. Clone [Use Git Repo](https://github.com/infinera/terraform-xr-network-setup/tree/main/use-git-Repo)